pirate/django-concurrency-talk/README.md

 This talk expects a basic familiarity with the Django ORM, but doesn’t require that people know about transactions, atomicity, distributed SQL, or any of the other nitty-gritty details.
 I’m going to be giving many examples to illustrate each bug, and talk about the real-world effects.
 I expect beginners and advanced Django users will all learn at least 1 new thing in this talk, but it’s primarily aimed at intermediate developers who are new to thinking about modeling concurrency and distributed systems.

-I’ve previously given lighting talks and spoken publicly about a wide range of technical topics at meetups in NYC, SF, Medellin, and Shanghai.
-I’m giving this talk as the CTO of Monadical (https://monadical.com), where we do real-time poker (and side-betting, on the blockchain, woo buzzwords!).
+My past talks have generally focused on Python, Web Development, and Security, and I've given talks mostly in NYC, SF, Medellin, and Shanghai.
+I’m giving this talk now as the CTO of Monadical, a Python-focused software consultancy based in Montreal (https://monadical.com).
 We’ve learned tons of lessons over the last two years working with django, django-channels, React/Redux, and sensitive financial data, and we hope to share plenty of fun stories about the poker world, and about building real-time systems in django!

-I gave this talk at PyGotham 2018 recently, but I’ve since added significant improvements and new slides after speaking with several advanced Django users in the audience.
+After giving this talk at PyGotham 2018, I made several improvements and changes after speaking with with a few helpful Django devs in the audience!

 ## Speaker Bio

-I dropped out of high school in Shanghai to start coding, and have been founding and working at startups in San Francisco, Portland, Montreal, and NYC ever since.
-I've been working with Django since my first under-the-table gig for a Shanghainese food-delivery startup, but have carried those skills with me from the healthcare and agriculture industries, to now the online gaming and blockchain worlds by cofounding a poker startup in Medellín called OddSlingers.
+I dropped out of high school in Shanghai to start coding, and I've been working with Django since my first under-the-table gig for a Shanghainese food-delivery startup.
+I've carried those skills with me from the healthcare and agriculture industries, to now the online gaming and blockchain worlds by cofounding a poker startup in Medellín called OddSlingers.
 I love making mistakes and asking stupid questions, it's the best way to learn!

 I also love learning about distributed systems and doing security activism, you may have heard of me as the "Equifax guy" who made the NYTimes for creating a hoax phishing site that Equifax accidentally linked millions of customers to.